loomio/loomio/docs/en/development_handbook/setup_development_environment.md

 cd ~/.rbenv/plugins/ruby-build
 git pull
 ```
-NExt install Ruby.
+Next install Ruby.
 At the time of writing 2.3.0 is the latest version.
 ```
 rbenv install 2.3.0
 rbenv global 2.3.0